johnmcgovern/ansible-phantom-base/README.md

 		- cp group_vars/all.sample group_vars/all

-7. Edit group_vars/all variables as appropriate for your enviornment
+7. Edit group_vars/all variables as appropriate for your environment

 		- vi group_vars/all